NC State vs. Florida State Women's Basketball Predictions & Picks - January 4

 NC State Performance Insights

-- The Wolfpack average 79.1 points per game (40th in college basketball) while giving up 56.3 per contest (51st in college basketball).
-They have a +296 scoring differential overall and outscore opponents by 22.8 points per game.
+- The Wolfpack are outscoring opponents by 22.8 points per game with a +296 scoring differential overall.
+They put up 79.1 points per game (40th in college basketball) and allow 56.3 per outing (50th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.